We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 How long should it take to restore iPhone from iCloud?

-The time it takes to restore iPhone from iCloud tends to vary depending on the speed of the internet connection and the size of the file to be restored.
-In normal circumstances, a routine restore from iCloud can complete in about one to four hours per GB of data.
+The time it takes to restore iPhone from iCloud tends to vary depending on the speed of the internet connection and the file size to be restored.
+In normal circumstances, a routine restore from iCloud can be completed in about one to four hours per GB of data.

 Why does the iCloud restore process take this long?